Find Trade Colleges

 There are 399 full-time undergraduates at Fortis College - Mobile, and 399 students altogether.
 The school has a student-to-faculty ratio of 22 to 1.

-Roughly 88% of students at Fortis College - Mobile take out loans to pay for college.
+Approximately 88% of the students who attend this school take out loans.
 The average amount of student loans is $6,890 a year.
-The school reports a student loan default rate of 5.6% which is much lower than the average rate of 10.8%!
+The student loan default rate of 5.6% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $24,244 during the early-career years.